alphagov/govuk-developer-docs/source/manual/transition-architecture.html.md

 ### Components

-- [transition][] is the admin app that departments use to transition
+- [transition][] is the admin app that departments use to transition.
 - [transition-config][] contains YAML files to configure transitioning websites.
-It's imported into the Transition database by the [Transition_load_site_config job][config-import]
+It's imported into the Transition database by the [Transition_load_site_config job][config-import].
-- The [cloudwatch / athena / lambda][infra-fastly-logs] trio process the logs from Fastly to produce the statistics.
-Those are then loaded into Transition by the [Transition_load_all_data job][stats-import]
+- The [cloudwatch / athena / lambda][infra-fastly-logs] trio process the logs
+  from Fastly to produce the statistics.
+Those are then loaded into Transition by the [Transition_load_all_data job][stats-import].
-- [bouncer][] is the application that does the actual redirecting
+- [bouncer][] is the application that does the actual redirecting.
-- [govuk-cdn-config][] contains the script that the [Bouncer_CDN job][] uses to send the [hosts from transition][] to Fastly
+- [govuk-cdn-config][] contains the script that the [Bouncer_CDN job][] uses to send the [hosts from transition][] to Fastly.

 ## Transition data sources

 Site configuration is automatically imported every hour via [a Jenkins job][config-import] from [transition-config][].

 Traffic data is automatically imported every day via [a Jenkins job][stats-import].
 This import puts a high load on the database.
 CDN logs for the "Production Bouncer" Fastly service are sent (by Fastly) to the `govuk-production-fastly-logs` S3 bucket and processed by a lambda function defined in the [infra-fastly-logs][] Terraform project.

 [transition]: /apps/transition.html
 [config-import]: https://deploy.blue.production.govuk.digital/job/Transition_load_site_config